I just discovered something quite troubling about the daughter of a friend.

 This post is about what I believe to be his gravest mistake.

 Though he is a non-denomination Protestant and thinks of himself as quite devout, he married a shallow woman with no religious beliefs and no friends, whose favorite past-time is shopping and posting pictures to Facebook of herself posing before tourist spots in their incessant world travels.
 He speaks of the marriage as a mistake.

 They produced a daughter, who got a degree in Art, followed by a post-graduate degree in Animation.
 My friend, though himself a Christian, neither had his daughter baptized nor brought her to church services.
 When I asked him why, he said he wanted to leave it up to her to decide for herself when she’s an adult.

-The daughter is now a 25-year-old adult, who still lives with her parents in their $2 million home in an affluent suburbia and writes hysterical missives on Facebook that the election of Donald Trump means the lives of LGBTs are in peril.
+The daughter is now a 25-year-old unmarried adult, who still lives with her parents in their $2 million home in affluent suburbia and writes hysterical missives on Facebook that the election of Donald Trump means the lives of LGBTs are in peril.
 So much for a college education.

 I recently discovered her Instagram account, to which she posted images she’s drawn, most of which are sketches of female figures, including very idealized drawings of herself (she’s much heavier) as a young girl, like the one below.

 Note from Eowyn (Jan.
 13, 2019): The following images were incinerated by WordPress when, on August 15, 2018, they unilaterally took down Fellowship of the Minds — the equivalent of burning not one book, but an entire library.
 At some future time, I will try to restore those images when I find the time and energy.